0xboz/blog/_posts/2019-06-07-how-to-download-binance-trading-pair-tickers.md

 (venv) touch get_binance_tickers.py
 ```

-Here is the python code, which also can be found on my github page.
+Here is the python code, which also can be found on my [github repo](https://github.com/0xboz/get_binance_tickers).
 ```python
 #! /usr/bin/env python
 import bs4 as bs